mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 | Creating Functions |       | Version Control    |
 | Change Listener |    | Debugging   |
 | Input Event |   | Reusing and Remixing      |

+Table 1.1 Learning Dimensions of the 3M Game Making Model

 This process of mapping such frameworks may be overly time-consuming for many full-time teachers.
 However, teachers may also use and adapt existing maps and frameworks based on classroom experience as they see fit to help their observation of students.
 As such frameworks can also help students to navigate their own learning journey the effort serves a double purpose.